kuljaninemir/vfo-privacy-policy/index.md

 ## Vampire's Fall Origins Privacy Policy

-Emir Kuljanin, Kristian Andersson and Julijana Mijailovic built the Vampire's Fall Origins app as a Commercial app.
-This SERVICE is provided by Emir Kuljanin, Kristian Andersson and Julijana Mijailovic and is intended for use as is.
+Early Morning Studio AB built the Vampire's Fall Origins app as a Commercial app.
+This SERVICE is provided by Early Morning Studio AB and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.